faker-js/faker/CONTRIBUTING.md

 ## Testing

-Before you can run the tests, you need to install all dependencies and also need to build the project, because some tests depend on the bundled content.
+Before you can run the tests, you need to install all dependencies and build the project, because some tests depend on the bundled content.

 ```shell
 pnpm install